waelkat/player-catalog/README.md

 * npm install : to install dependency
 * npm run build : to buld the project
 * npm run start -- --port=8000 : to serve the project on port 8000 and then navigate to `http://localhost:8000/`.

+## Other dependency

+This project use the Public API `https://www.balldontlie.io/#introduction` to retrieve data.